Cinco Paul and Ken Daurio: Collaboration

-Paul and Daurio have been collaborating since 1999.
+Paul and Daurio began collaborating in 1999.
 They met when Paul wrote a musical for the Church of Jesus Christ of Latter-day Saints' 150-year celebration of the pioneers' arrival in Utah, in which Daurio had one of the leads.

 Hitting it off, having similar senses of humor, they formed a band called the Otter Pops, playing at local outdoor malls.
 Within a year they sold their first script, and a year later their second script, Bubble Boy, was made into a film, which was a critical and commercial failure.
 To get noticed, they used to sing story pitches to film producers.
 Although not always successful, this strategy resulted in several produced films, including Bubble Boy and College Road Trip (2008).

-They were personally chosen by Audrey Geisel, the widow of Dr. Seuss, to write a computer-animated feature film adaptation of Horton Hears a Who! for Blue Sky Studios via 20th Century Fox Animation, led by Chris Meledandri.
+They were personally chosen by Audrey Geisel, the widow of Dr. Seuss, to write the screenplay for the film Horton Hears a Who!, an animated adaptation of the children's book Horton Hears a Who!, for Blue Sky Studios via 20th Century Fox Animation, led by Chris Meledandri.
 In 2007, when Meledandri founded a film production company named Illumination Entertainment, Paul and Daurio followed him.